 A physician-centric EHR that also helps reduce patient safety risks should have the following characteristics.

-The operation of an EHR and its interface should not hinder a user’s ability to efficiently perform his or her job.
+The operation of an EHR and its interface should not hinder a user’s ability to perform their job efficiently.

 All of the above features are indicative of an EHR that is tuned to a clinician’s workflow.

-A properly aligned EHR will also reduce the amount of time clinicians spend focused on their monitor versus spending time with their patients.
+A properly aligned EHR will also reduce the amount of time clinicians spend focusing on their monitors and free up more time for focusing on patient care.
 The majority of care should occur provider-to-patient, not provider-to-computer.
-If clinicians find they are spending more time at a keyboard than at the bedside, it is likely EHR usability is not optimized to their workflow.
+If clinicians find they are spending more time at a keyboard than at the bedside, EHR usability is likely not optimized to their workflow.

 An EHR should allow for the seamless flow of documentation between all stages of the clinical workflow.
-From the admissions desk to labs to nursing stations to healthcare information exchanges, the need to switch between platforms should be marginal.
+The need to switch between platforms should be marginal from the admissions desk to labs to nursing stations to healthcare information exchanges.
 An EHR with some form of single sign-on (the ability to connect to multiple independent systems via one gateway) is ideal.

 In most cases with a remote hosted EHR solution, timely maintenance at regular intervals will be handled by a dedicated team of healthcare IT specialists.
 For example, a reliable offsite host will schedule routine maintenance cycles and system performance improvements.
 By keeping a hospital informed on EHR maintenance, planned downtimes can be coordinated to minimize care disruptions.